 During growth years, children need a well-balanced diet and exercise for their overall growth.
 There are some specific nutrients that are required in increased amounts to ensure an increase in height.

-1. Carbohydrates: Increased calories are required for children to grow.
-Thus, a balanced carbohydrate intake from complex carbohydrate sources must be consumed.
-Whole grains and millets are some of the healthy sources.
-Avoid simple carbohydrates, like those from sugary food items, since it could increase the risk of childhood obesity.
+- Carbohydrates: Children need more calories to grow.
+Thus, they must consume a balanced carbohydrate intake from complex carbohydrate sources.
+Whole grains and millet are some healthy foods for kids that can help them meet their nutritional needs.
+Avoid simple carbohydrates, like those from sugary food items, since they could increase the risk of childhood obesity.

 If the daily requirement of these nutrients is not met, the chances of growth stunt may increase .
 Growth stunting could occur in extreme cases of nutritional deficiencies.
 If children are unable to consume enough of these nutrients through their diet alone, supplements may be recommended.